 You can readily buy them from the store, but you'll be surprised at how easy to make them at home.

-Fried Banana Plantains
+Fried Ripe Plantains

 Take a tropical vacation with every bite of fried banana plantains, a sweet and savory side dish.